 First, I’m “wealthy” not “rich”.
 To me being rich is more of a spending lifestyle.
 Being wealthy means having a large net worth and enough money that working is no longer a requirement.
-(You can track your net worth for free using Personal Capital’s online tool – I’ve found it to be the best option out there.
-Here a full Personal Capital review if you want to see what we love about it.)

 That clarified, here are some common differences in how I manage my finances, as do other wealthy people I know.

 * I avoid debt like the plague.
 I haven’t paid any interest in years – since we paid cash for our current house.
 Even during the 10 years or so leading up to that point we never carried a credit card balance.
 We also paid cash for all of our cars in recent years.
 Interest on debt can be a huge destroyer of wealth.

 * I track every dollar spent.
 I can tell you exactly how much I spend on dining out each month, and on groceries, and on gas – in fact in every category.
 Most I know off-hand but those I don’t I can quickly access within a few minutes.
 I’ve used YNAB, Quicken, and Personal Capital to track and monitor expenses.